bssw-psip/ptc-catalog/catalog/IntegratedSoftwareDocumentation.md

 # Integrated Software Documentation

+## Target

-**Target**: Ensure that the user/developer documentation is fully integrated with the associated software.
+Ensure that the user/developer documentation is fully integrated with the associated software.

+## User Story

-**User Story**: As a user (developer of software in this case), I want it to be easy to update documentation as I update the software the documentation describes.
+As a user (developer of software in this case), I want it to be easy to update documentation as I update the software the documentation describes.
 Typically, this means I want the software and documentation to be in the same place (e.g. repository).
 By easily, I mean handling things like images, in-line code, equations and cross references are a) possible and b) the same processes to manage changes to the code also works for the documentation.